jnclink/Custom-NN/README.md

 - The final results are more detailed.
 They include : the **global accuracy score**, the **global "top-N accuracy score"** (where `N` can be defined), the **testing loss**, the **mean confidence levels** (of the correct and false predictions), the **raw confusion matrix** and the **normalized confusion matrices** (related to the **precision** and the **recall**) of the network
 - For testing purposes, you can also plot some predictions of the network (after it's trained) !
 - In order to be able to **reproduce some results**, you can set the seeds related to *all* the random processes directly from the main script
-- Globally speaking, the main script is written such that you can tweak a <ins>**maximum**</ins> amount of parameters related to the MLP you want to build !
+- Globally speaking, the main script is written such that you can tweak a <ins>**maximum**</ins> amount of parameters related to the neural network you want to build !

 <br/>